nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 The following points explain the format of a command.
 More examples will be provided for each command in [Section 4 - Features](#4-features).

-1. Words in `UPPER_CASE` are parameters to be supplied by you.
+1. Words in `UPPER_CASE` are parameters to be supplied by you. <br>

 2. In all formats shown in features, → denotes a prompt from the CLI.
-A user input is expected after the prompt.
+A user input is expected after the prompt. <br>

-3. All the examples provided below are simulation scenarios of expected user commands and outputs by NUSMaze.
+3. All the examples provided below are simulation scenarios of expected user commands and outputs by NUSMaze. <br>

-4. In each example, lines starting with > signifies user command.
+4. In each example, lines starting with > signifies user command. <br>

-5. In each example, lines starting with * signifies a user input after being prompted by NUSMaze.
+5. In each example, lines starting with * signifies a user input after being prompted by NUSMaze. <br>

 --------------------------------------------------------------------------------------------------------------------

 ## 4. Features

 This section contains all the information about the features of **NUSMaze**.
 You may enter a command into the CLI to use each feature.

 ### 4.1 Viewing Help